harrycresswell/harry/site/content/page/about.md

 ## A little more about me

 I started teaching myself design and code in 2006 whilst I was studying a degree in Fine Art and Art History.

-I tried a *"real job"* in Insurance after graduating, but quit in 2010 to focus on **making websites** as the work was beginning to roll in.
+I tried a *"real job"* in Insurance after graduating, but quit in 2010 to focus on **making websites**.

 Right now I live between London and Hamburg where **I work remotely** with a handful of clients.
 When I'm not at my desk I enjoy hiking, climbing, taking pictures and travelling.
+I try and do yoga every morning and meditate regularly.

-{{< img src="/img/about-me" type="jpg" alt="Harry Cresswell" caption="Photo by Jack Margerison" >}}
+{{< img src="/img/about-me" type="jpg" alt="Harry Cresswell" >}}

 ### Things i've made